 Executive Branch Kenya's executive branch consists of a President (presently William Ruto since 2022) acting as chief-of-state and commander-in-chief of armed forces and a Deputy President (presently Rigathi Gachagua since 2022) who heads the government.
 The President appoints Cabinet members from among those elected to the Legislature.
 Both executive positions have 2 term limits.
 Legislative Branch Similar to the US system, Kenya's Legislature consists of 2 chambers, a 350-member National Assembly and 68-member Senate.
-Voters directly elect 337 of the National Assembly constituency - 47 are women.
+Voters directly elect 337 of the National Assembly constituency - 47 are reserved for women.
 An additional 12 are nominated by representative political parties.
 The last seat is that of the National Assembly Speaker elected by Assembly members.
 The Senate body is comprised of one member from each of Kenya's 47 counties plus 16 women nominated by Senate political parties.
-In addition, two each male and female are elected to represent youth and disabled.
+In addition, 2 women representing youth, 2 representing the disabled, and one Senate speaker are elected.
 Judicial Branch Highest judiciary body is a Supreme Court consisting of a Chief, Deputy Chief, and 5 judges.
 The Judicial Service Commission (JSC) nominates the Chief and Deputy Chief, appointed by the President and approved by the National Assembly.
 Other judges are nominated by JSC and appointed by the President.
 Under the new constitution, secular courts take precedence over Kadhi courts, which traditionally heard cases regarding personal matters (such as matrimony) that primarily involved Islamic law based on teachings from the Islamic holy books.
 This ruling is based on the principal of a separate Church and State, determining that Islamic courts should not form part of the constitution's judiciary.

 Defense While some Kenyans view the military as a way to improve their economic or social status, it is not a widespread attitude.
-Overall, the Kenyan military (all services) totals approximately 24,100 personnel, with Air Force personnel numberina about 2,500.
+Overall, the Kenyan military (all services) totals approximately 24,100 personnel, with Air Force personnel numbering about 2,500.
 While small by our standards, the Kenyan Air Force has been described as the most professional air force in East Africa.
 Although well-trained, the Kenyan military has never waged an external or civil war, yet it does play a key role in security cooperation with neighboring countries like Uganda, Democratic Republic of Congo, and Sudan.
 Unlike many other African nations, Kenya's military has never acted as ruling body in government, although a group of Air Force officers did launch a coup attempt in 1982 that failed when the other service branches remained loyal to the government.

-Air Force Inventory

-The Kenyan Defense Force has a total of 64 fixed-wing aircraft at its disposal; 21 combat aircraft, 10 transport aircraft, 33 trainers, and 33 helicopters.
-In 2020, US peace and security assistance totaled over \$560 million.
-Kenya has purchased over \$139 million in US-made equipment over the past three years, solidifying the US's security cooperation and military partnership with Kenya.
+Air Force Inventory The Kenyan Defense Force has a total of 64 fixed-wing aircraft at its disposal; 21 combat aircraft, 10 transport aircraft, 33 trainers, and 33 helicopters.
+In 2024, the US budgeted for \$512 million in peace and security assistance for Kenya.
+The Cooperative Security Location Manda Bay remains an operational USAFRICOM base.
+In 2023, the two countries signed a 5-year framework solidifying the US's security cooperation and military partnership with Kenya.

-POLITICAL & SOCIAL RELATIONS

 Kenyan Air Force Rank Insignia